 Growth of the Company

-Addis E. Hull acquired the Acme Pottery Company in Crooksville, Ohio in 1905 and the business was renamed A.E.
+Addis E. Hull acquired the Acme Pottery Company in Crooksville, Ohio, in 1905 and renamed it the A.E.
 Hull Pottery Company.
-Like other early potteries, take Fulper Pottery as one example, Hull got its start making utilitarian items such as stoneware, semi-porcelain dish sets, and decorative tiles among other useful household goods.
+Like other early pottery companies, Hull got its start making utilitarian items such as stoneware, semi-porcelain dish sets, and decorative tiles among other useful household goods.

 When A.E.
-Hull died in 1930, his son Addis E. Hull, Jr. took over as manager.
-He continued with the company until 1937 when he left to take the reigns as general manager of Shawnee Pottery, a competitor with Hull.
-Gerald F. Watts took over as the manager of Hull at that time.
-The company also began producing pottery containers for cosmetics in 1937, including those made to hold Old Spice shaving products for men.
+Hull died in 1930, his son Addis E. Hull, Jr., took over as manager.
+He continued with the company until 1937 when he left to take the reigns as general manager of Shawnee Pottery, a Hull competitor.
+Gerald F. Watts took over as the manager of Hull.

 Hull Pottery Marks

-Warman’s notes that pre-1950 vases are marked “Hull USA” or “Hull Art USA” on the bases, and may still have paper labels in place as well.
+Pre-1950 vases are marked “Hull USA” or “Hull Art USA” on the base and may still have paper labels as well.
+The embossed beautiful flowing script "Hull" was first used in 1949 on the company’s Woodland line.
+Other Hull lines such as Coronet also used a script trademark.
 Pieces made after 1950 were marked “Hull” in large script or “HULL” in block letters.
-Recognizing the difference in the marks helps to date these pieces.

-Many different Hull pottery items have been reproduced ranging from wall pockets to piggy banks to Red Riding Hood cookie jars.
-Most, however, differ from the original pieces they mimic in one or more ways.
+Many Hull pottery items have been reproduced ranging from wall pockets (decorative hanging vases) to piggy banks to Red Riding Hood cookie jars.
+Most reproductions are easy to spot.